22/11/2024

 When dealing with distressed and non-distressed M&A deals, the time to close the deal is strikingly different.
 With distressed entities, transactions move very fast.
 This is because these businesses are in financial trouble.
 There is little time for long checks and balances.
 Instead, deals are made quickly to keep everything stable for those the business owes money to.

-Distressed sectors
+distressed sectors

 Dealing with companies in trouble means decisions must be made in a hurry.
 This could stop the business from getting even worse.
 For this reason, the usual slower pace of M&A talks is replaced with swift solutions.
 In these situations, a lot more people are involved in making the deal happen.
 It’s not just the buyer and seller.
 Lenders, workers, and government bodies all have a say.